qupath/qupath-docs/docs/advanced/imagej.md

 ### Downsampling and image calibration

-When running {menuselection}`Send region to ImageJ`, you are requested to choose how much **downsampling** to apply to the region that is passed.
+When running {menuselection}`Send region to ImageJ`, you have some options.

-:::{figure} images/imagej_downsample.jpg
+:::{figure} images/imagej_send_region_dialog.png
 :class: shadow-image small-image

-ImageJ downsample value
+'Send region to ImageJ' dialog
 :::

-The downsampling effectively determines how much to scale (down) the region.
+The resolution effectively controls how the image should be scaled when it is being sent to ImageJ.
-Higher numbers indicate smaller images or, equivalently, lower magnification.
+There are two ways this can be defined:
-If the downsampling factor is 1, then the full resolution image will be sent.
+1. In 'pixel' (or 'downsample') units.
+A value of 1.0 means that the full resolution image will be sent.
+A value of 2.0 means that the image will be downsampled by a factor of 2, so the width and height of the image are halved.
-If it is 2, then the width and height will both be divided by 2 and the image rescaled accordingly.
+2. In 'µm' units (where available).
+Here, a value of 1.0 means that the image is rescaled to try to make the pixel width and height correspond to 1 µm.

 This is extremely important, since sending a very large region at the maximum high resolution (i.e. downsample of 1) is quite likely to fail because of the amount of memory required by ImageJ to store the region.
 Therefore the area of the region selected to send, along with the downsampling, together control how large an image (in terms of pixels, and therefore memory) will be sent.